gcarreno/TestPeer-to-Peer/README.md

 In the spirit of full disclosure and due to my utter laziness in coming up with the bulk of the boilerplate code, I turned to `ChatGPT`.

-You can see the series pf prompts and answers I've got in the [research](research) folder.
+You can see the series of prompts and answers I've got in the [research](research) folder.